Sister Helen Prejean On Witnessing Executions: 'I Couldn't Let Them Die Alone'

 Just a few years later, beginning in 1962, her life was opened up by the reforms of Vatican II — the 21st ecumenical council of the Roman Catholic Church.
 Suddenly she and the other nuns were allowed to discuss books, talk to each other freely, and choose their own ministry.

-Her book ends with her letter to Pope Francis, in which she shares her concern about the way the Church excludes women.
+Her book ends with her letter to Pope Francis, in which she shares her concern about the way the church excludes women.
 "How do you love your Church and raise the questions?" she says.
 "You do that because you do love your Church! ...
 You keep the dialogue going!

 Interview Highlights